-Finland-based Huure (a leading supplier of energy-efficient CO2 refrigeration systems and refrigeration automation solutions) has developed a new technology with artificial intelligence to manage the electricity demanded by supermarkets and other larger buildings.
+Finland-based Huure (a leading supplier of energy-efficient CO2 refrigeration systems and refrigeration automation solutions) has developed a new smart tool technology with artificial intelligence to manage the electricity demanded by supermarkets and other larger buildings.

 The Huurre smart iTOP application automates the management of demand flow in the electricity grid.

 It uses artificial intelligence to drive power consumption to more suitable times in the day without sacrificing food safety.

 “Huurre’s iTOP control technology, developed at the Huurre technology centre, promotes the integration of renewable energy in line with the energy and climate strategy,” said Janne Mäntynen, Huurre’s head of global sales refrigeration automation.

 “We will help Finland to succeed in the global energy revolution.”Janne Mäntynen, Huurre

 Huure developed this demand-side management tool with three other Finnish companies – energy management company Fortum, electricity company S-Voima and supermarket chain Etelä-Karjalan Osuuskauppa.

 Fortum developed a virtual battery concept, allowing capacity to be flexibly adjusted to maintain the balance of the electricity grid, which is integrated with Huure’s smart iTOP application.

 This integration allows for efficient management of the refrigeration system and the waste heat that is used in the supermarket.